mvaki/innomedup/README.md

 ***Step 5.*** Create a gmail account and change security settings so that esp can send emails.
 For Greece the email is innomedupgrc@gmail.com
-When you create the email go to https://myaccount.google.com/lesssecureapps?pli=1 and allow less secure apps access
+When you create the email go to follow the instructions in this link to get an app (https://randomnerdtutorials.com/esp32-send-email-smtp-server-arduino-ide/) password.
+Use this password for NOTIFICATION_PASSWORD and if you want for USER_PASSWORD too (this can be different)

 ***Step 6.*** Before uploading any sketch upload a simple sketch like Blink located in File->examples->01.Basics to make sure you have selected the right version of ESP32.
 When you upload Blink you should see an LED light flashing on your ESP32 Board.

 ***Step 7.*** This requires that you have set up your bin's scale if there is one.
+If there is no scale please set #define scalePresent false in the code for your bin version.
 You need to calibrate the scale and find the loadCellCalibration and zeroFactor values.
-To do so, make sure the scale is connected to the ESP32.
+To do so, use one of the following options:
+1) Make sure the scale is connected to the ESP32.
 Upload HX711calibration.ino and open the serial monitor on ArduinoIDE (press ctrl+shift+M).
 On the monitor set Serial Speed to 115200.
 When you start the program make sure there is no weight on the scale to measure the the zeroFactor (tare).\
 Now put a known weight on the scale that is above 1Kg and use the serial monitor to send + or - until the measured weight is close to the real value.
 When you get really close send / or * to get as close as possible.
 When you are done send =.
 Save the values for loadCellCalibration and zeroFactor as you will need them in the next step.
+2) (Only for PCB version) Finish all the steps and when you turn on the power to the system have the scale button pressed for some time.
+You should see on your display instructions to calibrate the scale.
+First remove the weight from the scale (not the wooden plates or whatever will be placed there permenantly) and press the button again.
+Then place a known weight and when you are ready to start press a button.
+A weight measurement should appear on the display as well as the calibration factor.
+Use the buttons to change the factor until the weight that appears matches the actual weight of the object you placed.
+When done press both buttons at the same time to exit.

-***Step 8.*** Open innomedup_release_v1_2_git.ino.
+***Step 8.*** Open innomedup_release_v1_4_git.ino.
 Before uploading the code to your ESP32 change the following lines:
 For NOTIFICATION_EMAIL and USER_EMAIL you can use the gmail you created on step 5.
-Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID
+Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID and mention the email/password you would like to use to access firebase.
+This does not have to be the same as the NOTIFICATION_EMAIL/NOTIFICATION_PASSWORD.
 For loadCellCalibration and zeroFactor follow the instructions on ***Step 7***

 #define NOTIFICATION_EMAIL "YourEmail@gmail.com"